edisonm/documents/Debian_on_Dell_XPS_15.md

   attempt to use it on Linux interfere in other OS, be aware of this.

-  In Debian you should install the package firmware-atheros, but in proxmox, due to a conflict, you should get the file htbtfw20.tlv and copy it to /lib/firmware/qca/ by hand.
+  In Debian you should install the package firmware-atheros, but in proxmox, due to a conflict, you should get the firmware files somewhere else and copy it to /lib/firmware/qca/ by hand.
 It can be found here:

   https://git.kernel.org/pub/scm/linux/kernel/git/firmware/linux-firmware.git

+  under qca/

   The way I figured it out was by looking at dmesg: